 The origins of the nesting instinct are believed to be rooted in our primal instincts as humans.
 Just like animals prepare their nests or dens for their young, pregnant women feel an innate need to create a safe and comfortable environment for their baby.
 This instinct can manifest in various ways, from deep cleaning and organizing to decorating the nursery and stocking up on baby essentials.

 The benefits of the nesting instinct are twofold.
 Firstly, it allows expectant mothers to feel a sense of control and preparedness during a time of great change and uncertainty.
-By taking proactive steps to create a welcoming space for their baby, women can alleviate some of the anxiety and that often accompany pregnancy.
+By taking proactive steps to create a welcoming space for their baby, women can alleviate some of the anxiety and stress that often accompany pregnancy.
 Secondly, a clean and organized home can contribute to a more peaceful and harmonious environment for both the mother and the baby.

 Birth Plan